Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 24 Juni 2025 12.31.44 UTC
+- WIB: Selasa, 24 Juni 2025 13.41.56 UTC
-- WITA: Selasa, 24 Juni 2025 13.31.44 UTC
+- WITA: Selasa, 24 Juni 2025 14.41.56 UTC
-- WIT: Selasa, 24 Juni 2025 14.31.44 UTC
+- WIT: Selasa, 24 Juni 2025 15.41.56 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

 Kategori: motivational